-The Group's unique response to the diverse financial needs of various populations it to make accessible - to a variety of audiences - the opportunity to receive high-quality management of their financial assets and liabilities, while making informed characteristics of the population living in the area by stationing suitable personnel in the branches and tailoring marketing language and themes.
+The Group's unique response to the diverse financial needs of various populations it to make accessible - to a variety of audiences - the opportunity to receive high-quality management of their financial assets and liabilities, while making informed financial decisions.
+In this way, the Group contributes to the growth of the Israeli economy, with its diverse parts and unique social components.